michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0122.md

 - n: arrangement of clauses in ascending order of forcefulness
 - v: end, especially to reach a final or climactic stage
 ### Family
-climax: anticlimax, climactic, climaxed, climaxes, climaxing+;anticlimactic: anticlimactical, anticlimactically;anticlimax: anticlimactic, anticlimaxes;climactic: climactically
+- climax: anticlimax, climactic, climaxed, climaxes, climaxing+
+- anticlimactic: anticlimactical, anticlimactically
+- anticlimax: anticlimactic, anticlimaxes
+- climactic: climactically
 ### Examples
 - That really for me became the emotional climax of the whole film.
 - The German beat the Briton by five points after a long battle over 21 races climaxed in Abu Dhabi on Sunday.